windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 of your table.

-We have another [Supabase Authentication Example][supabase-auth-fe-example] on the Hub that uses only frontend scripts.
+We have another [Supabase Authentication Example][supabase-auth-fe-example] on the Hub that uses _only frontend scripts_.
 Click "Edit/Run in Windmill" to open the app in the editor.

 ![Example app with frontend scripts only](./3-wm-default-fe.png 'Example app with frontend scripts only')

-The only setup you need to do is to update the `Login` inline script with the **URL** and the **public API key** of your Supabase project.
+The only setup you need to do is to update the `Login` _inline script_ with the **URL** and the **public API key** of your Supabase project.
 Refer to the [Supabase credentials](#supabase-credentials) section to see how to obtain them.

 ### Try the app

-Now when you login with the credentials of a Supabase user, the `Login` script will be executed, which creates a Supabase client with an `Authorization` header attached and saves it to the local state of the app.
+Now when you login with the credentials of a Supabase user, the `Login` _inline script_ will be executed, which creates a Supabase client with an `Authorization` header attached and saves it to the local state of the app.

 ```typescript
 // Inline script: Login